top of page

 By Andy Round

 So here we are in the north of Rwanda, high up the side of a volcano, taking photographs of a giant silver-backed gorilla like wildlife-crazed paparazzi.
 The big muscled leader is not even remotely interested in what we’re doing.
-He’s got his back to us and he’s stalking through the undergrowth with a wonderful King Kong swagger.
-Up a nearby tree a baby gorilla scratches his armpits with all the cuteness of a birthday card cover star while beneath him small clusters of black humps bob up and down as other youngsters navigate the grassy tunnels created by their elders.
-All is well with the gorilla world.
+He’s got his back to us and he’s stalking through the undergrowth with a King Kong swagger.

 Fast living gorilla teenagers

-The movie monster shock quickly turns to nervous laughter when we jump to one side to allow the fast moving blur to burst past us and accelerate down the slope.
-With a little distance we can now see the cause of our jungle red alert.
-Two juvenile gorillas have converted themselves into a fast moving fur ball by holding each other’s hands and feet like hairy circus clowns.
-Then with a little momentum, plenty of gravity and a lot of gorilla push and pull we nearly became tourist skittles to the youngsters’ bowling skills.
-Whew.
-Just kids messing about.
+We jump to one side and the blur bursts past us and accelerates down the slope.
+Our shock turns to nervous laughter.
+Now we can see the cause of our jungle red alert.
+Two juvenile gorillas had transformed themselves into a fast moving fur ball by holding each other’s hands and feet like hairy circus clowns.
+Then with a lot of gorilla bravado they had transformed themselves into a giant hairy bowling ball.

 800,000 people were slaughtered

 Like the rest of the country Rugenheri is impossibly green.
-Patchwork farming fields are stitched together by red soil paths even on the virtually vertical slopes of the surrounding hills.
-And, as the country is densely populated, roadsides are packed with men pushing bicycles loaded with crops, women in brightly coloured shawls containing bright-eyed babies on their backs, be-suited men waving umbrellas and farmers striding out from fields with machetes or rakes slung over their shoulders perhaps with the occasional goat on a lead.
+Patchwork farming fields are stitched together by red soil paths even on the vertical slopes of the surrounding hills.
+And, as the country is densely populated, roadsides are packed with men pushing bicycles loaded with crops, women in brightly coloured shawls with bright-eyed babies on their backs, be-suited men waving umbrellas and farmers striding out from fields with machetes or rakes slung over their shoulders perhaps with the occasional goat on a lead.

-Reinforcing the sense of complete modern normality is the screening of the Miss Kigali competition on the television of my hotel restaurant.
-While I tuck into something that vaguely resembles meat (or it could be fish), the guys clustered around the TV are discussing the very delectable charms of Josephine who has just been voted the capital’s new beauty queen.
+Reinforcing the sense of complete modern normality was the screening of the Miss Kigali competition on the television of my hotel restaurant.
+While I tucked into something that vaguely resembled meat (or it could be fish), the guys clustered around the TV to discuss the woman who had just been voted the capital’s new beauty queen.
 “Her parents have a lot of influence,” my waitress says, clearing my plate.
 “I don’t think it was a fair win.”
 Then looking at my leftovers, she asks, “What’s wrong, didn’t you like your gorilla steak?
 Just kidding, it was deep fried beef.”

 A crash course in gorilla tactics